watson/git-state/README.md

 Inside the [`bin`](https://github.com/watson/git-state/tree/master/bin)
-folder is a set of shell scripts which will perform the same checks as the `check()` function, but just in pure bash.
+folder is a set of shell scripts which will perform the same checks as the `isGit()` and `check()` functions, but just in pure bash.
 This allows you for instance to modify your command prompt without having to invoke node (which can be kind of slow if done at every request).
 In fact this is exactly what the [git-ps1](https://github.com/watson/git-ps1) module does for you.

+- `bin/isgit` - exit code will be 0 if cwd is inside a git repo, otherwise 1
 - `bin/ahead` - exit code will be 0 if result is `0`, otherwise 1
 - `bin/branch` - exit code will be 0 if result is `master`, otherwise 1
 - `bin/dirty` - exit code will be 0 if result is `0`, otherwise 1